-Concerning learning, in particular the delivery and implementation of any recommendations, the statutory guidance requires DHRs to make recommendations in response to any learning and include an action plan to identify the changes or improvements that should be made.
+Concerning learning, as well as the delivery of any recommendations, the statutory guidance requires DHRs to make recommendations in response to any learning and include an action plan to identify the changes or improvements that should be made.
 CSPs should have appropriate governance mechanisms in place to disseminate learning and monitor the action plan (Home Office, 2016b, p.
 22).
-However, the extent to which implementation is monitored is unclear, as there are no statutory requirements to report this, raising questions over exactly who is accountable for ensuring change following a DHR and the effectiveness of any changes (Jones et al., 2022).
+However, the extent to which implementation is monitored is unclear, as there are no statutory requirements to report this, raising questions over exactly who is accountable for ensuring change following a DHR and the effectiveness of any changes ([Identifying reference]).

 There are unfortunately comparable issues in the context of DVA research, where findings can either lack application to real-world practices, or fail to translate well to policy arenas.
-How research evidence comes to inform policy and practice is a problem that is interminable across all disciplines, but is particularly pertinent in the context of DVA where research can pose ongoing risks to participant safety (Bender, 2017).
+How research evidence comes to inform policy and practice is a problem that is interminable across all disciplines, but is particularly pertinent in the context of DVA where research can pose ongoing risks to participant safety (Bender, 2017)